Matt-Crow/RustWebExample/README.md

 ## Environment Variables

 ### Required Environment Variables
+- `JWT_SECRET`: the secret key to use for signing JSON web tokens
 - `TIBERIUS_USERNAME`: the username Tiberius will log in as to the MSSQL server
 - `TIBERIUS_PASSWORD`: the password Tiberius will use to log in to the MSSQL server